DCA

 Introduction

-Contemporary art centres are key institutions in the visual arts sector.
-Through their ambitious programming and their structural singularities, they have become essential mechanisms for the production and dissemination of contemporary art.
-For nearly 50 years, they have contributed to art history as well as accessibility for as many people as possible and are one of the spearheads of the cultural decentralisation policy.
+mechanisms for the production and dissemination of contemporary art.
+For nearly 50 years, they have contributed to art history as well as making art accessible to as

-Most of them are subsidised by public funds and most of them are associations, although some are directly managed (regional, departmental, or municipal).
+many people as possible, as well as acting as spearheads of the cultural decentralisation policy.
+Most of them are subsidised by public funds and are associations, although some are directly managed (regional, departmental, or municipal).
 Their range of activities varies from one place to another, depending on their funding and their location, whether in the city centre, suburban or rural areas.

 Missions